 The data structure is a way of storing and organizing data in a computer system.
 So that we can use the data quickly, which means the information is stored and held in such a way that it can be easily accessed later at any time.
-Data structures are used widely in almost every aspect of computer science, such as operating systems, compiler design, Artificial intelligence, graphics, etc.
+Data structures are used widely in almost every aspect of computer science, such as Operating systems, Compiler design, Artificial intelligence, Computer Graphics etc.

 There are two types of data structure:

 Primitive data structure

 The primitive data structure can be directly controlled by computer commands.
 That means it is defined by the system and compiler.